There's no simpler way to say this: pebbles are popular.

 Avoid multi-color blends as these tend to look more busy and rustic.

 Utilize cleaner-looking products such as solid-color mosaics or flat pebbles.
+Tighter grout lines with color-matching grout will help create a strong, harmonious look.

 There are a number of pebbles available in neutral, subtle colors such as grey, taupe, brown, black, white, and cream.